jadecobra/python_tdd_exercises/source/how_to/exception_handling_programs.rst

       def always_returns(function):
           return 'always returns this'

-  and the tests would still pass, but it would not show how to use ``try...except...else...finally``
+  and the tests would still pass, but that would not show how to use ``try...except...else...finally``

 ----